 There are plenty of variations on the classic 69.
 Some people find it more comfortable to simultaneous perform oral while both partners are lying side-by-side, instead of one on top.
 But people can get really creative with positions.
 You can have one person lie with their head hanging off the bed, while the other bends over them, for instance.
 If you're a newbie, though, focus on what feels comfortable first — if you're too distracted by contorting yourself into a fun position, you may not be able to focus on your pleasure.

 Getting the hang of 69-ing can be as awkward as it can be hot.
-So try to keep a sense of humour about the whole thing, and be willing to laugh at yourself if things go awry.
+So try to keep a sense of humor about the whole thing, and be willing to laugh at yourself if things go awry.
 Nothing can kill a vibe faster than embarrassment.

 Use your tongue & your hands